DanielPopchenko/storybook-app/README.md

 _- TODO -_

+- TODO: different expo native project and use stories there
 - TODO: !
+No width in button -> make it stretch to the width of block -> DONE
+- TODO: Different story inputWithSearch (see screenshot)
+- TODO: What is TAG in Accordion ? -> Ask Alana

+---

+- TODO: !
 Write documentation of button properties

----

-- Launch storybook on mobile

 - TODO: Should I have hardcoded width on a Button component ???? (see MainWarningWrapped story) or the width is going to be set by a container?

 - TODO: should I make an "Accordion" styled input, and how it is going to look ?
 - TODO: !
 Somehow check how the icons resolution behaves on IOS and Android

-- TODO: What is TAG in Accordion ?
-- TODO: How is Header, StatusBar supposed to be implemented Headers, Misc ????
+- TODO: How is Header, StatusBar supposed to be implemented Headers, Misc ???? -> Do not need
-- TODO: Is StatusBar supposed to be implemented using 'expo-status-bar'
+- TODO: Is StatusBar supposed to be implemented using 'expo-status-bar' ->

 - TODO: GIT: Pull requests & Your main branch isn't protected